panaverse/learn-nextjs/step07_styling/tailwindCSS/step08_flex_all/readme.md

-# Flex with Next.js 13 and Tailwind CSS
+# Flex All Remaining Functionality

 We will learn Flex remaining functionality with CSS Flex using Tailwind CSS from this [CSS Flex and Grid book](https://shrutibalasa.gumroad.com/l/css-flex-and-grid).